pytroll/donfig/README.rst

 ======

 Donfig is a python library meant to make configuration easier for other python packages.
-Donfig can be configured programmatically by the user, by environment variables, or from YAML files in standard locations.
+Donfig can be configured programmatically, by environment variables, or from YAML files in standard locations.
 The below examples show the basics of using donfig.
 For more details see the official `documentation <https://donfig.readthedocs.io/en/latest/>`_.